Binary black holes population and cosmology in new lights: Signature of PISN mass and formation channel in GWTC-3: Introduction

 The mass distribution of the BBHs can also play an important role in inferring the cosmic expansion history \citep{Taylor:2011fs,Farr:2019twy, Mastrogiovanni:2021wsd,You:2020wju,Mancarella:2021ecn,Mukherjee:2021rtw,Leyde:2022orh,Ezquiaga:2022zkx}.
 As the masses of the GW sources are redshifted ($m^{\rm det}= (1+z)m$), one can expect to infer the redshift from the mass distribution of the GW sources, if the mass distribution of the BBHs can exhibit a universal property or at least a standardized behavior.
 We can break the mass-redshift degeneracy and infer the cosmic expansion history from dark standard sirens without applying the cross-correlation technique \citep{PhysRevD.93.083511,Mukherjee:2018ebj, Mukherjee:2019wcg, Mukherjee:2020hyn,Bera:2020jhx, Scelfo:2020jyw, Mukherjee:2020mha,2021ApJ...918...20C,Scelfo:2021fqe,2022MNRAS.511.2782C,Mukherjee:2022afz} or statistical host identification technique \citep{Schutz,MacLeod:2007jd,DelPozzo:2012zz,Arabsalmani:2013bj, PhysRevD.101.122001, Fishbach:2018gjp, Abbott:2021:H0, Soares-Santos:2019irc, Finke:2021aom, Abbott:2020khf, Palmese:2021mjm}.
 However, if BBHs mass distribution exhibits redshift dependence due to its intrinsic dependence on the delay time distribution, then cosmic redshifts cannot be accurately inferred \citep{Mukherjee:2021rtw,Ezquiaga:2022zkx}, and it can bias the results if the redshift dependence of the mass distribution is not considered.
 Exploring the merger rate distribution to explore cosmology from dark sirens is also studied for the third generation GW detectors \citep{Ding:2018zrk, Ye:2021klk, Leandro:2021qlc}.

-In this paper, we make a first joint estimation of the BBH merger rate evolution, mass distribution, and cosmic expansion history allowing for the redshift dependence of the BBH mass distribution.
+In this paper, we make a first joint estimation of the BBH merger rate evolution, mass distribution, {and metallicity dependance parameters, by} allowing for the redshift dependence of the BBH mass distribution and $H_0$.
 This measurement makes it possible to also infer the delay time distribution of the BBHs in a consistent framework along with the cosmological parameters.
 The paper is organized as follows, In Sec. \ref{mass-dist} we discuss the redshift dependence of the mass distribution of the BBHs and its merger rate.
-In Sec. \ref{bayes} and Sec. \ref{results} we discuss the basic Bayesian framework used in this analysis and we discuss the results from the joint estimation and compare these results with the results inferred by the LVK collaboration.
+In Sec. \ref{bayes} and Sec. \ref{results} we discuss the basic Bayesian framework used in this analysis, the results from the joint estimation and we compare these results with the results inferred by the LVK collaboration.
 Finally, we conclude the analysis of this work and future prospects in Sec. \ref{conc}.